leptos-rs/book/src/view/01_basic_component.md

 That “Hello, world!” was a _very_ simple example.
 Let’s move on to something a little more like an ordinary app.

 > Throughout this tutorial, we’ll use CodeSandbox to show interactive examples.
-To
-> show the browser in the sandbox, you may need to click `Add DevTools > Other Previews > 8080.` Hover over any of the variables to show Rust-Analyzer details
+> Hover over any of the variables to show Rust-Analyzer details
 > and docs for what’s going on.
 Feel free to fork the examples to play with them yourself!

 ```admonish sandbox title="Live example" collapsible=true